|Not logged in|

-Warren Greatrex said "I am really proud to win the inaugural Lycetts Team Champion Award.
+Warren Greatrex said "I am really proud to win the inaugural Lycetts Team Champion Award in 2018.
 We are so lucky to have the staff we do.
 I feel our team are great ambassadors for the yard and British horseracing."

 To give you an idea of what you need to do, read the section below about the Winning Approach which underpins the award and is the standard to which we hope all trainers will aspire.